andrewufrank/daino/README.md

 The tests are indexed by the transformation AtoB
 <!-- was named by A -->

-# Compilationm - Build - Run
+# Compilation - Build - Run
 ## Compile
 With
     *cabal build* in the ssg directory